Coursera Review (2020): Is Coursera Worth It? My Verdict

-The course is taught by Laurie Santos, professor of psychology at Yale and Director of Yale’s Comparative Cognition Lab, as well as the host of popular weekly podcast The Happiness Lab.
+The Science of Well-Being is taught by Laurie Santos, professor of psychology at Yale and Director of Yale’s Comparative Cognition Lab, as well as the host of popular weekly podcast The Happiness Lab.

 In 2013, Time magazine named her a ‘leading campus celebrity’ for her course on sex, evolution and human behavior.